Felix Leiter: Cec Linder: 1964

 When the role of Leiter was brought back for the third Bond film, Goldfinger, in 1964, Lord was again approached to play Leiter; according to screenwriter Richard Maibaum, Lord demanded co-star billing with Connery, a bigger role and more money to reprise the role.
 The producers instead decided to recast the role, initially with Austin Willis.
-At the last minute, Cec Linder switched roles with Willis, who was recast as one of Auric Goldfinger's opponents in a card game.
+At the last minute, Cec Linder switched roles with Willis, who was recast as Mr. Simmons, one of Auric Goldfinger (Gert Fröbe)'s opponents in a card game.
 Linder was the only actor actually on location in Miami.
 Raymond Benson considers that Linder was "miscast" as Leiter because he looked too old: "he looks like Bond's uncle rather than his best friend."